edugonzaloalmorox/Care-homes/README.md

    - `neighbour_statistics`: Information from the Department of Work and Pensions ([DWP](https://www.nomisweb.co.uk)) concerning benefits.

    - `demographics`: Information regarding the population with information from the [ONS Census](https://www.ons.gov.uk/census/2011census/2011censusdata)

+   - `hhi`: Calculation of the Herfindahl-Hirschman index (HHI) for each local authority based on the beds of each provider.